analog-nico/assumejs/README.md

 assume.overwriteHandleViolation(function (_super) {

   // The function returned will be called once an assumption gets violated.
-  // err - The error that Chai throws.
+  // err - The error that Chai throws
-  // context - The object that is optionally passed to assume() return function (err, context) {
+  // context - The object/array that is optionally passed to assume() return function (err, context) {

     // You may or may not call the previously registered handler.
 	// This allows stacking multiple handlers on top of each other if you wish to do so.
     _super(err, context);

-	// Do whatever you would like.
+	// Do whatever you like.
 	// E.g. calling on of the services listed in the next section.

   };